sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-24_destruction-of-the-4-central-asian-indic-garrisons.md

 +++
-title = "Destruction of the 4 central Asian Indicxa0garrisons"
+title = "Destruction of the 4 central Asian Indic garrisons"

 +++
 In 615 AD, the 3 Central Asian kingdoms of Kucha, Agni (later Qara